eraybasar/pesdk-docs/_guides/ios/v8/introduction/getting_started.md

 ![Embedded Binaries]({{ site.baseurl }}/assets/images/guides/{{page.platform}}/{{page.version}}/embedded-binaries.jpg)

-If you are integrating the PhotoEditor SDK into an Objective-C only project you might also have to set the `Always Embed Swift Standard Libraries` build setting to `Yes`.
+If you are integrating the PhotoEditor SDK into an Objective-C only project you also have to set the `Always Embed Swift Standard Libraries` build setting to `Yes`.

 2) Add a new `Run Script Phase` in your target’s `Build Phases`.